vkocubinsky/SublimeTableEditor/README.md

 ## Overview

 *Table Editor* is a package for the *Sublime Text 2* editor for edit text tables.
-*Table Editor* is very similar to Emacs-org mode table editor with almost the same keys.
+*Table Editor* is has almost the same keys as Emacs-org mode table editor.

 *Table Editor* allow on easy way edit text table, it allows: